Tourisme Vaudreuil-Soulanges

 Accepted payment methods: Debit or cash.

 Experience: A small, cosy sugar shack offering a warm welcome.
 Sit down to a traditional meal served at a rustic table.
-On weekends, you’ll be serenaded by musicians and folk singers!
-Cap off your visit with a horse-drawn sleigh ride through the sugar bush.
+On weekend afternoons, cap off your visit with a horse-drawn sleigh ride through the sugar bush.
+And on Saturday evenings, you’ll be serenaded by musicians and folk singers!

 A must: The meatball stew is delicious, as are all the grain-fed pork products, which come from animals raised right on their farm.